anton-rudeshko/anton-rudeshko.github.io/_posts/2014-05-13-help-people-consume-your-npm-packages.md

 Today I want to share with you some pain and thoughts on current state of [npm](https://www.npmjs.org/) packages and `node_modules` folder in your application root.

-Most of the times npm packages is declared as dependencies of your app in `package.json` and installed every time you need them.
+Most of the times npm packages are declared as dependencies of your app in `package.json` and installed every time you need them.
 Generally there should not be much more than single `npm install` for each working copy of your project.

 ## The Pain
-But things get complicated when you decide to use continuous integration/deployment, where your project is constantly built from scratch.
-Our TeamCity instance builds about 150 times a day on average and npm packages is installed every single time.
+But things get complicated when you decide to use continuous integration/deployment, where your project is being constantly built from scratch.
+Our TeamCity instance builds about 150 times a day on average and npm packages are installed every single time.
 Usually it takes about 30 seconds to <strike>Mars</strike> install all packages from local npm mirror.
-That is about **75 minutes** every day is spent on repeated installs of same npm packages.
+That is about **75 minutes** every day spent on repeated installs of the same npm packages.
 Ouch.
 I think that's a lot of time and potential bottleneck.

 Moreover, npm itself is not very stable and I often end up resolving some weird unclear and hardly reproducible portability issues, cleaning caches and reinstalling different versions.
-Just recently there was an network-related accident with our registry mirror, at the same time several broken packages were published on npmjs.org, European mirror had some outdated packages and npm@1.4.7 somehow become extremely buggy at our environment.
+Just recently there was a network-related accident with our registry mirror, at the same time several broken packages were published on npmjs.org, European mirror had some outdated packages and npm@1.4.7 somehow became extremely buggy at our environment.
 An entire team was unable to work for several hours.
 And this really makes me upset.

 ## Alternative View
 I came across [an old article](http://www.futurealoof.com/posts/nodemodules-in-git.html) where Mikeal Rogers talks about the reasons for committing your `node_modules` into git.
-For the first time this may sound crazy to you, but the justifications he gives is very strong.
+For the first time this may sounds crazy to you, but the justifications he gives are very strong.
 And if you're still not convinced, take a look at [this question on StackOverflow](http://stackoverflow.com/questions/11459475/should-i-check-in-node-modules-to-git-when-creating-a-node-js-app-on-heroku
 ).
 Just in case you haven't noticed, all three top-voted answers recommend the same.
-Even [npm documentation](https://www.npmjs.org/doc/faq.html#Should-I-check-my-node_modules-folder-into-git) agree with this approach!
+Even [npm documentation](https://www.npmjs.org/doc/faq.html#Should-I-check-my-node_modules-folder-into-git) agrees with this approach!

 Actually, original article was about fixing dependencies of your dependencies and now there is [npm shrinkwrap](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html) to the rescue.
 But it still [does not give](http://stackoverflow.com/questions/11459733/check-in-node-modules-vs-shrinkwrap) you full confidence in deployment.
-And I decided to try and commit my `node_modules` folder into git.
+And I decided to try and committed my `node_modules` folder into git.
 You know what?

 ## Authors Doesn't Care
 Some npm packages are so huge that committing them becomes scary:

   * [bower](http://bower.io/) installation takes up to 31 megabytes on your drive!
 OMG, is this real?
-Please tell me that I need all that stuff. node.js itself is only 11 megs and npm is 10 MB!
+Please tell me that I need all that stuff.
+Node.js itself is only 11 megs and npm is 10 MB!
 I'm gonna switch!
   * [grunt](http://gruntjs.com/) is 6 MB.
 I love you guys, but I really don't need CoffeeScript there.
   * [mocha](http://visionmedia.github.io/mocha/) is 1.5 megs, but my TeamCity doesn't care that it has jade and growl.
   * [express](http://expressjs.com/) is 872 KB.
 Well, that's great, isn't it?
 But I believe you can do it even smaller.